julianbaltuttis/ir_task_01/docs/Roadmap for Project and Report.md

 5. Construct User Interface
 6. Build Query

+There already is an existing search engine framework that utilizes the args.me corpus.
+We can probably utilize much of the source code from it.
+The repository can be found [here](https://git.webis.de/code-research/arguana/args/args-framework).

 Regarding this structure, we need ...

 - **No** web crawler.
 The data we require is already contained in the the args.me corpus.